 Additional strategies which help students reduce the cost of higher education include:

-- Challenge exams– Test out of some courses to receive credit.
+- Challenge exams – Test out some courses to receive credit.

-- Credentialing along the way– Why not start with a certificate which includes courses that lay the foundation for a higher degree such as an Associate's or Bachelor's?
+- Credentialing along the way – Why not start with a certificate that includes courses that lay the foundation for a higher degree, such as an Associate’s or Bachelor’s?
 For example, receive a Certificate in Aromatherapy as a building block to your career that can open doors for you to step into the industry.
-Then as you become experienced in your chosen profession, apply those credits towards an Associate's Degree in Contemporary Alternative Medicine with Specialization in Aromatherapy.
+Then, as you become experienced in your chosen profession, apply those credits towards an Associate’s Degree in Contemporary Alternative Medicine with Specialization in Aromatherapy.

 Reduce your borrowing.

 Your budget is your friend!
 It may seem easy to borrow loan funds to cover your expenses while going to school, but remember that every dollar must be repaid, with interest!
 The decisions you make now can help you better manage your loan repayment after graduation.

 - Consider borrowing only what you need to cover your tuition and fees for the semester.
 Rather than electing to receive the maximum allowable amount in student loans each semester, you have the option at any time to reduce your financial aid to only cover the exact costs of your semester charges.
 You can reduce your borrowing substantially (sometimes by $3000 or more each semester!) by declining extra funds.

 - Limit the amount of any credit balance you elect to receive.
 Many ACHS students decide to reduce their borrowing so they only receive a small portion of their available extra funds.
 Every dollar you decline is another dollar you do not have to repay, so plan to only take the smallest amount you need to get by!